 To better help you understand how long coffee lasts, let’s have a look at how long to keep it in different forms.

 Whole bean coffee lasts the longest of all.
-They don’t go bad fast, and it is advisable to keep them that way until brewing for ultimate freshness and grinding only what you will use.
-Always use whole beans within three to four weeks for ultimate freshness and overall flavor.
+They don’t go bad fast, and it is advisable to keep them until brewing for ultimate freshness and grinding only what you will use.
+Always use whole beans within three to four weeks for freshness and overall flavor.

 As mentioned above, only grind the amount of coffee you need.
 If you opt to buy ground beans, make sure to use them within two weeks of opening.